 In FIPS 140-2 terminology, the Crypto++ library is classified as a multi-chip standalone Module.
-The library was validated as meeting all FIPS 140-2 level 1 physical security and operating system requirements on Microsoft Windows 2000 in single-user mode.
+The 32-bit variant of the library complies with all FIPS 140-2 level 1 physical security and operating system requirements on Microsoft Windows XP Professional SP2 in single-user mode.
+The 64-bit variant of the library complies with all FIPS 140-2 level 1 physical security and operating system requirements on Microsoft Windows Server 2003 x64 SP1 in single-user mode.
 The Crypto++ source code and compilations of the Crypto++ source code that have not undergone FIPS validation are not considered FIPS validated.